OSGP/Documentation/Opensourcecommunity/README.md

 - develop new features
 - write or improve the documentation

-This chapter contains all the non-technical knowledge for developers to start contributing.
+This chapter contains all the non-technical and general technical knowledge for developers to start contributing.